 if lalu managed to cement his post-mandal muslim-yadav combination––with some extreme backward castes and dalit votes––nitish at the very outset tried to wean away the ebcs and schedule castes from him as well as ram vilas paswan. the changes were made at the grassroots level.

-The first step he did immediately after coming to power was to increase the quota for women in the rural and urban local bodies from 33 per cent to 50 per cent.
-Than he reserved 20 per cent seats for the EBCs.
-The SC-STs already used to enjoy 16 per cent quota.
-This big overhauling at the lowest level of democracy, to much extent, smashed the stronghold of Yadavs at panchayat-level.
+the first step he did immediately after coming to power was to increase the quota for women in the rural and urban local bodies from 33 per cent to 50 per cent. than he kindle cashback reserved 20 per cent seats for the ebcs. the sc-sts already used to enjoy 16 per cent quota. this big overhauling at the lowest level of democracy, to much extent, smashed the stronghold of yadavs at panchayat-level.

 after social engineering he wants to indulge in ‘communal engineering’––that is to woo muslim votes not just for keeping his bihar throne intact but also with an eye on the national state. the prime ministerial crown is a prize all politicians cherish but within the nda, led by the bjp, there is a huge support for narendra modi.

 six years after becoming the cm of bihar lalu in 1996 deemed himself as a prime ministerial material. the fortunes of ‘the messiah of poor’ was at their peak then. but the slide started at that very point. he became too big for his boots.